 - The hoses

 - And anything else that is going to come in contact with your beer.

 When it comes to home brewing sanitation is everything.
 So make sure you don’t skip these crucial steps in the brewing process.

-- Does it Require Additional Equipment - Some home brew kits require you to supply the kettle.
+- Does it require additional equipment - Some home brew kits require you to supply the kettle.
 While some require a whole lot more and some are completely self-contained.
 Whether or not a kit that requires you to come up with some of the equipment is a problem only you can decide.
 But for us, this goes back to the question of whether or not a kit is easy to use.
 Because if you need to spend days searching for the remaining beer brewing equipment in order to complete the brew you may wonder, and rightfully so, what’s so great about this kit?

-Home Brew Kit FAQs
+Home Brew Kit FAQ